 What Do I Need To Bring To The Meeting?

-Your lawyer will give the bankruptcy trustee all of your information and documentation prior to the meeting so he or she has a chance to review it.
-The only things you will need to bring with you to the meeting are your Social Security card and a photo ID.
+Your lawyer will give the bankruptcy trustee all of your information and documentation before to the meeting so they have a chance to review it.
+The only things you must bring with you to the meeting are your Social Security card and a photo ID.
 If you do not bring these two items to the meeting, the trustee might have to reschedule.

 What Will Happen During The Meeting?